 Over the past decades, Medicare payment policy for plans has shifted from one that produced savings to one that focused more on expanding access to private plans and providing extra benefits to Medicare private plan enrollees across the country.
 These policy changes resulted in Medicare paying private plans 14% more per enrollee than the cost of care for beneficiaries in traditional Medicare, on average, in 2009 (MedPAC 2010).
-The Affordable Care Act (ACA) of 2010 produced another shift in payment policy by reducing federal payments to Medicare Advantage plans over time, bringing them closer to the average costs of care under the traditional Medicare program.
-It also provided for new bonus payments to plans based on quality ratings, and required plans to maintain a medical loss ratio of at least 85%, restricting the share of premiums that Medicare Advantage plans can use for administrative expenses and profits.
+The Affordable Care Act (ACA) of 2010 produced another shift in payment policy by reducing federal payments to plans over time, bringing them closer to the average costs of care under the traditional Medicare program.
+It also provided for bonus payments to plans based on quality ratings, and required plans to maintain a medical loss ratio of at least 85%.

 Medicare Advantage Enrollment